-Michelle contributes her thoughts about working remotely in this article published in the Australian Financial Review.
+Michelle contributes her thoughts about working remotely in this article (written by Natasha Boddy) published in the Australian Financial Review.

 Has working from home started to lose its shine?

 Between Zoom fatigue and being stuck at your computer all day with not enough breaks to working at your kitchen bench for weeks and juggling full-time work with home-schooling the kids, we shouldn’t be surprised if we’re starting to feel unmotivated or less productive, experts say.